TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 10/Genesis 10.21.md

 ---

-And unto Shem, the father of all the children of Eber, the elder brother of Japheth, to him also were children born.
+To Shem, the father of all the children of Eber, the elder brother of Japheth, to him also were children born.